Homamjabir/Architecture-and-Design/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## What is this repository?

+This is a repository containing the source code for the front-end of the recruitment system being developed as part of the course IV1201 (Architecture and Design of Global Applications).
+Its backend source code can be found [here](https://github.com/oldnewme/RecruitmentApp).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`
+Installs the dependencies specified in the project's package.json file.
+You should run this command before running the start command below to avoid errors caused by missing dependencies.

 ### `npm start`